import libraries

 14.5.
 Classification of Texts#

-Now that we have gone through the arduous process of preprocessing, transforming, and embedding our text data, we can finally get into some of the was we can work with it, most prominent of which is classification.
+Now that we have gone through the arduous process of preprocessing, transforming, and embedding our text data, we can finally get into some of the ways we can work with it, most prominent of which is classification.
 In the case of our UN SDG dataset, our goal is to classify documents by the goal they match with.
 In this subsection, we will briefly review the general process of machine learning before going into some of the methods by which text data are commonly classified.

 14.5.1.
 A Machine Learning Overview#